UWE-Ruby/week-29/presentation/timer2.md

 !SLIDE countdown bullets

-### Offline Job Processing
+### Create an API

-* Create one or more Resque Jobs
+* Install and Run the Rails Application
-* Enqueue a post job
+* Create some posts as a User
-* Echo a post to a service
+* Create a template for the data

 <div id="countdown_dashboard2" style="margin-left: 372px; width: 350px; height:150px;">